netwalker2000/moon-street/README.md

 # Moon Street

-a minimal market implement in a go RPC manner
+a minimal market implement in golang with primtive TCP and database libs